This blue silk mantelet, sewn for my American Girl Felicity doll, is a rather special piece of clothing.

 I bound the neck of the mantelet with one more strip of the blue silk crepe – the last usable scrap.

-Memories carry us to countries and people that we haven’t seen, or haven’t been, for a long time.
+Memories carry us to countries we haven’t been and people that we haven’t seen for a long time.
 Inside and out, the mantelet is soft and delicious to touch.
-When I made this cape, I didn’t sew by hand and I didn’t know how a mantle should fit, but with my trusty Haunted Elna sewing machine and the aid of a low resolution digitized scan found on a google image search, I sewed up a little mantelet for a well-travelled doll.
-Now, when I touch the soft silk of this small doll mantelet, I’m touching people who are thousands of miles away from where I am, people who shared small fabrics, and large loves, and doing so, helped me grow into the sewing that I do today.
+When I made this, I didn’t sew for my dolls by hand and I didn’t know how a mantle should fit, but with my trusty Haunted Elna sewing machine and the aid of a low resolution digitized scan found on a google image search, I sewed up a little mantelet for a well-travelled doll.
+Now, when I touch the soft silk, I’m touching people who are thousands of miles away from where I am, people who shared small fabrics, and large loves, and doing so, helped me grow into the sewing that I do today.